C5T/Current/FnCAS/README.md

   // the mathematical library from within the `std::` namespace.
 }

+// Shorten the snippets in this docu. using namespace fncas;

 // Make a few native C++ calls. number_of_calls = 0;
 EXPECT_EQ(5, simple_function(std::vector<double>({0, 0})));